 Colorado judges won’t enforce a prenuptial agreement if the spouse challenging the agreement can prove:

-A spouse is under duress if the other spouse used physical or psychological harm or threats to force him or her to sign the agreement.
+A spouse would be under duress if the other spouse used physical or psychological harm or threats to force him or her to sign the agreement.
 Refusing to marry the other person unless they sign the agreement isn’t enough to constitute duress.
 Spouses must fear for their physical or psychological safety for judges to find that they were under duress.

-Courts determine that a challenging spouse didn’t have access to legal representation if that spouse didn’t have time to decide whether to hire a lawyer for independent advice, as well as time to locate a lawyer, get that lawyers advice, and consider the advice.
+Courts determine that a challenging spouse didn’t have access to legal representation if that spouse didn’t have time to decide whether to hire a lawyer for independent advice, as well as time to locate a lawyer, get that lawyer's advice, and consider the information.
 For this reason, it’s best to not spring a prenuptial agreement on your future spouse the day before the wedding; a court may refuse to enforce it.